GorkaAbad/NeuromorphicBackdoors/README.md

 ## Usage

-Donwload the datasets [DVS Gesture][https://ibm.ent.box.com/s/3hiq58ww1pbbjrinh367ykfdf60xsfm8/folder/50167556794] and [N-MNIST]https://www.garrickorchard.com/datasets/n-mnist.
+Donwload the datasets [DVS Gesture](https://ibm.ent.box.com/s/3hiq58ww1pbbjrinh367ykfdf60xsfm8/folder/50167556794) and [N-MNIST](https://www.garrickorchard.com/datasets/n-mnist).
+For more information about the datasets, refer to the [SpikingJelly doc](https://spikingjelly.readthedocs.io/zh_CN/latest/activation_based_en/neuromorphic_datasets.html).

 The directory should be like this: